Omkark158/Omkark158/README.md

 ---

-> 🤝 Open to opportunities and collaborations in full-stack development and AI-driven applications.
+> 🤝 Open to opportunities and collaborations in full-stack development and AI/ML.  >
+> 📂 Feel free to explore my repositories to learn more about my work.